stepank/pyws/dev/_sources/working_with_pyws.txt

 How it works
 ============

-The entry point to pyws is an :ref:`adapter <adapter>`.
+The entry point to pyws is an :ref:`adapter <adapters>`.
 It can be anything you want and its role is to tie pyws and your project together.
 An adapter must create and feed a :ref:`request <request>` object to a :ref:`server <server>`, after which the latter performs several actions.